Being the president of an association was completely unforeseen as I never intended to start my own association in PES Club Manager.

 It has been more than a month since I was made president, and I have managed to transform it from a relatively inactive state to a much more active association.
-Furthermore, there was no need for me to personally engage with any of the members and convince them to be more active (I can’t do that in the first place anyway).
+And there was no need for me to personally engage with any of the members to convince them to be more active (I can’t do that in the first place anyway).

-In this post, I will share some important things you need to know when running an association and how to keep your association active.
+In this post, I will share some important things you need to know when running an association, and a few tips on how to keep your association active.

 The maximum level of an association is 10.
-The higher the association level, the larger bonus you earn towards your Managers Score at the end of the season depending on where you finish in the league.
-And as you already know, Managers Score is needed to qualify for the monthly Online Cup.
+The higher the association level, the larger bonus you earn towards your Managers Score at the end of the season.
+And as you already know, Managers Score is needed to qualify for the monthly online cups.

-So an association that remains at a low level for a long time clearly denotes an inactive association, where the members are not regularly playing matches, let alone taking part in association events whenever they drop by.
+So, an association that remains at a low level for a long time clearly denotes an inactive association.
+The members are not regularly playing season matches, let alone taking part in association events whenever they drop by.

 In order to make space for new members, you also have to do the unpleasant job of expelling members that are inactive.
-I decided to expel anyone that was inactive for more than 50 days, which resulted in half of the association being cleared out before I recruited the new members.
+I decided to expel anyone that was inactive for more than 50 days, which resulted in half of the association being kicked out before I started recruiting.

 Registering players from your player list as association players is a good way to help other members of the association, which could in turn keep them interested in PES Club Manager.
 Association players need to be from the latest season (i.e. 2018-19 players as of today).

-Other major caveats of association players are that they cannot participate in Online Cups and their abilities do not change during the season, which means that you cannot train them or assign them with special traits.
+Other caveats of association players are that they cannot participate in online cups and you cannot train or assign them with special traits.

-So why offer your player to the association?
-Firstly, it only costs GP to sign them, which is a less valuable resource to use compared to PES Coins.
-If an association member signs your player, you get rewarded with FP which can be used to purchase player contacts, special coaches and even limited time offer players.
-Also, if your association is mainly made up of managers from the Beginner Division, then offering your good players as association players will greatly benefit them in progressing through their division.
-You can treat this like loaning your player to an association member, even though that player did not actually leave your team and you can still play him (A major upside too!).
+So, why offer your players to the association?
+Firstly, it only costs GP to sign them, which is a less valuable resource compared to PES Coins.
+If an association member signs your player, you get rewarded with FP, which can be used to purchase player contacts, special coaches and even limited time offer players.

-Once again, association level plays an important part here as well.
+Once again, association level plays an important part here.
 The higher your association level, the more players you can register in the association.
-You will also be able to register more players of higher rarities (i.e. 5-7 star players) too.
+You will also be able to register more players of higher rarities (i.e. 5-7 star players).

-In conclusion, while there are some things you can do as president to make the association enticing, there really isn’t much work you need to do in reality.
+In conclusion, while there are some things you can do as president to make the association enticing, there really isn’t much work you need to do.
 You can’t force people to take part in events or log in regularly.
-Just make sure as president, you don’t disappear from PES Club Manager for too long, otherwise your presidency will be auto-forfeited.
+Just make sure that you yourself don’t disappear from PES Club Manager for too long, otherwise your presidency will be auto-forfeited.